belkevich/multiton/README.md

 ========
 ---
 # About
-It is not implementation of classical multiton.
+It is not implementation of classic multiton.
 This implementation uses instance `class name` as `key` to access instance.

 # Installation